Extra automorphisms of cyclic orbifolds of lattice vertex operator algebras: Introduction

 The organization of the article is as follows: In Section 2, we recall some basic facts about lattices, lattice VOAs and the automorphism groups of lattice VOAs.
 We also recall the conjugates of modules.
 In Section 3, we review the irreducible modules over the orbifold $V_L^{\hat{g}}$ and study their conjugates by some automorphisms.
-In Section 4, we review the construction of certain even lattices using codes over $\Z_p$, which we call Construction A and Construction B. We also discuss some characterizations of such lattices.
-In Section 5, we construct an extra automorphism of the cyclic orbifold $V_L^{\hat{g}}$ if $L$ is constructed by Construction B. In Section 6, under the assumption that $g\in O(L)$ is fixed-point free of odd prime order $p$, we classify all possible rootless even lattices $L$ such that $V_L^{\hat{g}}$ has extra automorphisms.
+In Section 4, we review the construction of certain even lattices using codes over $\Z_p$, which we call Construction A and Construction B. We also discuss some characterizations of these lattices.
+In Section 5, we explain how to divide our arguments to two parts under the assumption that $g\in O(L)$ is fixed-point free of odd prime order.
+In Section 6, we discuss the case where $V_L^{\hat{g}}$ has an extra automorphism $\tau$ such that $V_L(1)\circ\tau$ is of untwisted type.
+We prove that such a $L$ is constructed by Construction B. In addition, we construct an extra automorphism of $V_L^{\hat{g}}$ if $L$ is constructed by Construction B. In Section 7, we discuss the case where $V_L^{\hat{g}}$ has an extra automorphism $\tau$ such that $V_L(1)\circ\tau$ is of twisted type.
+We classify all possible rootless even lattices $L$; in fact, these are coinvariant lattices of the Leech lattice.
+In addition, we prove the existence of extra automorphisms of $V_L^{\hat{g}}$ for such lattices $L$ by using the Leech lattice VOA.